 Exact numbers of cases linked to Disney Parks are unclear.

 Some Disney parks have resumed their nightly fireworks shows and parades.
 Schedules and reopening information are available on each individual park’s website.

-Capacity has also been cut in Disney's theme parks, with numbers further limited in restaurants and in queues to prevent overcrowding.
+Capacity has been cut in Disney’s theme parks, with numbers further limited in restaurants and in queues to prevent overcrowding.

-Despite this, guests can still dine in at their favorite restaurants and enjoy the rides, though character meet-and-greets have been replaced by socially distanced character processions.
+Despite this, guests can still dine in at their favorite restaurants and enjoy the rides, though some character meet-and-greets have been replaced by socially distanced character processions.